datahubio/datahub-v2-docs/docs/tutorials/js-sdk-tutorial.md

 You can also store and share your own datasets on the DataHub

 As a programmer, you may want to automate the process of getting or storing the data.
 Also you may want to integrate your project and the DataHub.

-This tutorial will cover information you need to create the data driven project that will use the DataHub to get or store the data.

-Let's explore the tutorial together below.
+This tutorial will help you.

 **Important notes:**
 - You need to use **Node version > 7.6**